Fishing Offshore with Captain John

 Daytona Beach is world famous for its beautiful beaches, auto racing and even motorcycle festivals.
 However, these activities overshadow the world class offshore fishing that begins just beyond the beaches.
 The best part about Daytona Beach fishing is that our offshore fishing trips as well as our inshore fishing trips begin just minutes from downtown Daytona Beach.
 See Boat Launch Locations

-Ponce Inlet, at the mouth of Daytona Beach's Halifax River, is our gateway to the Atlantic Ocean and fabulous offshore fishing.
+Ponce Inlet, at the mouth of Daytona Beach’s Halifax River, is our gateway to the Atlantic Ocean and fabulous offshore fishing.
+Ponce Inlet is famous among fishing enthusiasts as a great place to fish for a wide variety of species including trophy monster Redfish.
 Our Ponce Inlet boat ramp, in the town of Ponce Inlet, is just 10 miles from Daytona Beach and less than one half mile from the inlet and the open waters of the Atlantic.

 Bottom Reef Fishing